Domestic Abuse Act

-We are lobbying for the Domestic Abuse Bill to: recognise that domestic abuse victims are mostly women; provide vital resources so women and children can escape; extend all protections and resources to immigrant women and women with disabilities.
-As a member of the Support Not Separation Coalition we are lobbying for the Bill to prevent family courts enabling violent fathers to abuse mothers and children.
+We lobbied for the Domestic Abuse Bill to: recognise that domestic abuse victims are mostly women; provide vital resources so women and children can escape; extend all protections and resources to immigrant women and women with disabilities.
+As a member of the Support Not Separation Coalition we lobbied for the Bill to prevent family courts enabling violent fathers to abuse mothers and children.

 - Redefines domestic abuse, but leaves out gender.

 - Gives police new powers to remove a violent person from the home and arrest them if they don’t stay away, with the threat of prison.

 - Instructs local authorities to provide services and resources to victims, but gives no government money to fund vital women’s services, such as refuges, nor money & housing directly to women and children.